 After the curing process, As you can see, the hull of the Beneteau looks like glass!

-Once finished, the shine and finish of the dark blue hull is absolutely flawless!
-Not only does Tom’s Clients boat have an incredible shine, it is now protected with one of the most effective and proven ceramic coatings for marine application.
+Once finished, the shine and finish of the dark blue hull are absolutely flawless!
+Not only does Tom’s Clients boat have an incredible shine, but it is also now protected with one of the most effective and proven ceramic coatings for marine applications.
 Tom’s client can now enjoy the beautiful look of his dark blue Beneteau without having to worry about constantly washing and having it detailed every 3 months to keep it looking great at the dock.